Optimizing Lipid Nanoparticle Formulation with Flow Imaging Microscopy

 FlowCam application note thumbnail - Flow imaging microscopy to monitor lipid nanoparticle aggregation

-This observation suggests that FlowCam Nano can be used to monitor LNP aggregation even when only oligomeric LNP aggregates have been generated.
+This observation suggests that FlowCam Nano can effectively monitor LNP aggregation even at early stages when only oligomeric LNP aggregates have been generated.
 Download the application note to read the full study.

 Download Application Note